-Quantitative Literacy will focus on solving contemporary applications using logic and mathematics to identify, analyze, generalize, and communicate quantitative relationships.
+Students scoring 19+ on ACT, 980+ on SAT, or 80+ on Accuplacer Math Test may take this course.
+Mathematical Reasoning/QL will focus on solving contemporary applications using logic and mathematics to identify, analyze, generalize, and communicate quantitative relationships.
 (This course satisfies the state minimum core general education mathematics requirement for non-STEM majors).
 This course meets the general education mathematics requirements for certain programs of study.
-It is the student's responsibility to make sure Quantitative Literacy will satisfy the Math requirement in his/her area of study.
+It is the student's responsibility ensure Mathematical Reasoning/QL will satisfy the Math requirement in his/her area of study.